 How Mobility Solutions Like VELA Make a Difference

 Staying independent at home becomes increasingly plausible with innovative solutions like the VELA chair, which addresses the primary concerns of safety, energy, and transferring.
 With its central brake feature ensuring stability, easy-to-use electric height adjustability, and convenient seated mobility, the VELA chair can greatly prolong the time seniors spend living independently outside of a nursing home environment.
 This chair not only aids in routine actions like cooking and cleaning but also profoundly impacts the quality of life by upholding dignity, freedom, and safety.
-Recent advances in assistive technology now complement mobility solutions, from AI-powered environmental scanning devices to brain-controlled interfaces and smart wheelchairs with self-driving features, all of which enhance independence and reduce risks for seniors[1], [5].
+Recent advances in assistive technology now complement mobility solutions, from AI-powered environmental scanning devices to brain-controlled interfaces and smart wheelchairs with self-driving features, along with all-terrain and stair-climbing power chairs and power-assist add-ons for manual wheelchairs—extending range and independence while reducing risk for seniors[1], [5], [1].
 Seniors benefit from preserved energy levels and vibrant daily lives marked by movement and comfort.
 While VELA is not the only available solution, it is a proven, practical option contributing significantly to supporting independence for seniors at home, offering a practical alternative to traditional care settings.

 Sources: